 Playhouse 7 to NoHo 7 (North Hollywood) • 16 miles

 Who says you need a car to be the “terror of Colorado Boulevard.”
 We’ll take the right lane as we ride Colorado Boulevard toward Old Pasadena and continue across the historic 100 year-old Colorado Street Bridge.
-After riding through Eagle Rock, we enter Glendale and make our way to the corner of Wilson & Maryland, site of the upcoming Laemmle Lofts mixed use development.
+After riding through Eagle Rock, we enter Glendale and make our way to the corner of Wilson & Maryland, site of the soon-to-be-opened Laemmle Lofts mixed use development.
 After a quick photo-op, we continue through Glendale and into Burbank.
 We then get to ride the Chandler Bike Path into the North Hollywood Arts District and the NoHo 7 theatre.
 Make sure to grab a hot dog at Vicious Dogs, or a burger or sausage at the District Pub.
 And note that you are just a block from the North Hollywood Metro Station.

 NoHo 7 to to Monica Film Center (Santa Monica) • 28 miles

-For those who are riding the whole route, you get to relax on the flats for the first 10 miles as we will start out on the bike path on Chandler and then switch onto the separated Orange Line Busway Bike Path which will take us all the way to (and through) the Sepulveda Basin Recreation Area.
+You get to relax on the flats for the first 10 miles as we will start out on the bike path on Chandler and then switch onto the separated Orange Line Busway Bike Path which will take us all the way to (and through) the Sepulveda Basin Recreation Area.
 We return to city streets at the Encino Velodrome, but traffic on Louise Avenue is minimal and we will only be on Ventura Blvd. for half a block before turning into the parking lot for the Encino Town Center Mall and the Town Center 5 theatre.
 Fill up on Clif Shots and gel packs at our pit stop in the mall’s main entrance between Pieology and Pinkberry.